logzio/logz-docs/_source/user-guide/accounts/unified_filters.md

 #### Remove/toggle filters

 You can **remove** filters by clicking the X located next to them.
-To disable all active filters, use the toggle located at the top right side of the page.
+To disable all active filters, use the toggle in the upper right.

 ![Toggle unified filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/Infrastructure-monitoring/toggle-filters.gif)